 While Viscri doesn’t deserve a stay overnight but it definitely deserves a visit if only for an hour as you pass by.
 It’s located between Brașov and Sighișoara making it a good place to get out of the car and stretch your legs.

 So you see, there are many places in Romania to visit.
 Places that are a bit more under the radar.
 Where you can learn the history and culture as locals welcome you to town.
 I encourage you to step off the beaten path, get out of your own way, and see for yourself that there are many magical places to visit in Romania.
 There are small, charming, quaint, fairytale towns, not yet full of tourists… just waiting to be explored.

 If you’re planning to visit all four towns I’d recommend flying into Bucharest, renting a car, and heading south to Sinaia.
 From Sinaia head to Brașov, then Viscri, with your final stopping point being Sighișoara.
 OR do this trip in the opposite direction.
 For a more detailed itinerary make sure to check out The 8 Day Vacay – Romania or Solo Girl’s Guide to a Romania Road Trip.

-For a more visual look at Romania, make sure to check out my Instagram page/highlight reel by searching #ppinromania or under the highlights section, “Sinaia”, “Sighisoara”, or “Brasov”.
+For more on Romania, don’t miss: 10 Epic Things to Do in Romania.
+And for a more visual look at Romania, make sure to check out my Instagram page/highlight reel by searching #ppinromania or under the highlights section, “Sinaia”, “Sighisoara”, or “Brasov”.